GET TO KNOW

 Diet: Micro algae.

-Description: The Black Tegula is a small common snail found on the rocky intertidal zone found well above the low zone.
+Description: The Black Tegula (T. funebralis) is a small common snail found on the rocky intertidal zone found well above the low zone.
 The Black Tegula has a very hard shell, can live for 100+ years, and scrapes algae using its specialized tongue, the radula.
 A similar species, the Brown Tegula, occupies the same intertidal zone.
 It has a light chestnut shell.
 Hermit Crabs of the genus Pagurus can be seen using the shells of this snail.

 Range: Oregon to California.
 Uncommon in Southern California.

-Diet: micro algae and seaweed.
+Diet: carrion and seaweed.

 Lottia Limpets

-Lottia spp.
+Lottia sp.

 Size: 3/4 inch - 4 inch